 - Who are your target buyers?

-- Where are they buying from, and reasons they’re doing so?
+- Where are they buying from, and what reasons are they doing so?

 - What are the stumbling blocks in their procurement process?